Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Details on optimization algorithms

+In this section, we provide an overview of all optimization methods that were compared in this paper.

-In the realm of optimization algorithms, \ac{bfgs} is a quasi-Newton optimization method used for solving unconstrained nonlinear optimization problems \cite{liu1989limited}.
+In the realm of optimization algorithms, \ac{bfgs} is a quasi-Newton optimization method used to solve unconstrained nonlinear optimization problems \cite{liu1989limited}.
 It approximates the inverse Hessian matrix to improve search efficiency without requiring second derivatives.
-The algorithm updates the Hessian estimate iteratively using gradient information, ensuring rapid convergence for smooth, well-behaved objective functions. \ac{bfgs} belongs to the family of variable metric methods and is known for its robustness in solving medium-scale problems \cite{dai2002convergence, morales2002numerical}.
+The algorithm iteratively updates the Hessian estimate using gradient information, ensuring rapid convergence for smooth, well-behaved objective functions. \ac{bfgs} belongs to the family of variable metric methods and is known for its robustness in solving medium-scale problems \cite{dai2002convergence, morales2002numerical}.

 Another powerful method is \ac{cmaes}, a derivative-free, evolutionary optimization algorithm that belongs to the family of evolution strategies \cite{hansen2003reducing}.
 It maintains a population of candidate solutions and adapts a multivariate normal distribution's covariance matrix to guide the search process.
 The method is particularly effective for high-dimensional, non-convex, and multimodal optimization problems.
 By learning correlations between variables and adjusting step sizes dynamically, \ac{cmaes} improves convergence speed and robustness compared to simpler evolutionary approaches \cite{varelas2018comparative}.